Don't Start ERP without Change Management!

 Change management in the ERP project becomes successful when you regularly seek feedback from your team.
 This helps prevent resistance and confusion among individuals.

 At the end, it’s important to anchor the transformation in the culture to ensure lasting changes.
-Examples: New policies and processes, ongoing training and support.
+Examples: Open error culture, new policies and processes, ongoing training and support.

 We understand the central role of change management in ERP projects and have integrated it seamlessly into our project methodology.
-Our customers can rely on us to jointly implement a future-proof ERP project.
+Our customers can rely on us to jointly implement a future-proof ERP project with Dynamics 365 Business Central.

 Why anaptis?
 Discover the advantages that will make your heart beat faster: